Physical Metallurgy (Titanium and Nickel Alloys)

 Module Title - Physical Metallurgy (Titanium and Nickel Alloys)

 Number of credits – 10

 This module looks at the applications of Nickel and Titanium alloys in aero-engines and the land-based gas turbine.
 The basic operation is first considered: thermodynamics, adiabatic heating in the compressor, efficiency and the need for high temperature resistant materials.

 For Nickel based alloys temperature resistance and oxidation resistance in Ni and Ni/Cr alloys are described.
-Other main topics covered are: developing high temperature strength through second-phase particles; slip in the A3B system, involving disordering/re-ordering; the investment casting process; living with high gas temperatures and lifing issues with creep and fatigue; powder discs and the role of shot-peening.
+Other main topics covered are: developing high temperature strength through second-phase particles; slip in the A3B system, involving disordering/re-ordering; the investment casting process; living with high gas temperatures and lifting issues with creep and fatigue; powder discs and the role of shot-peening.